coleenagsao/coleenagsao/README.md

 <h3>Hello there, I'm Cole!👋 </h3>
 <h6>I'm a 23-year-old developer from the Philippines who has 4 years of experience designing and building applications, sofware, and websites.
 I love to plan, organize, and make things efficient. </h6>

-- 🏥 I’m currently working with [JRRMC](https://jrrmmc.gov.ph/) to revolutionize the use of electronic medical records in the country.
+- 🏥 I’m currently collaborating with [JRRMC](https://jrrmmc.gov.ph/) to revolutionize the use of electronic medical records in the country.
-- 🔭 I'm currently awaiting graduation at the [University of the Philippines Los Banos (UPLB)](https://uplb.edu.ph/) as a Bachelor of Science degree holder in Computer Science.
+- 🔭 I earned my Bachelor of Science degree in Computer Science from the [University of the Philippines Los Banos (UPLB)](https://uplb.edu.ph/) last August.
 - 👩‍💻 I have also worked with with [White Widget](https://whitewidget.com/), an award-winning software design and engineering agency.
 - 🌱 I’m currently interested **in web development, software engineering, and artificial intelligence.**
 - 📫 You can reach me at **caagsao@up.edu.ph**